influitive/apartment/README.md

 4. Next: `CREATE SCHEMA IF NOT EXISTS hstore;`
 5. Finally: `CREATE EXTENSION IF NOT EXISTS hstore SCHEMA hstore;` and hit enter (`\q` to exit)

-To double check, login to the console of your Heroku app and see if `Apartment.connection.default_search_path` is `public,hstore`
+To double check, login to the console of your Heroku app and see if `Apartment.connection.schema_search_path` is `public,hstore`

 #### 3. Ensure the schema is in the apartment config
 ```ruby